 Professional videographers will create captivating organizational videos if you are able to help identify compelling visuals that are specific to your organization.
 Consider involving your staff, volunteers, and board to brainstorm images that show, rather than tell, the purpose and mission of your organization.
 Are there locations, special events or opportunities happening that showcase a particular program or feature people interacting?
 To connect with your audience, go beyond people speaking to the camera from behind a desk.
 The wider variety of b-roll available, the more dynamic your video will become.
 Your visuals need to support and prove your key messages.
 Develop a long list of possible locations to film.
 Having too many options is a great problem to have.
 Even if a shot isn’t in the final cut of your video, it is useful and valuable for future video projects.

-With the right combination of planning, creativity, and teamwork, your video will be a great success.
+With the right combination of planning, creativity, and teamwork, your video storytelling project will be a great success.